draios/sysdig/userspace/sysdig/man/sysdig.md

   Write the captured events to _writefile_.

 **-W** _num_
   Turn on file rotation for continuous capture, and limit the number of files created to the specified number.
-Once the cap is reached, older files will be overwriten (ring buffer).
+Once the cap is reached, older files will be overwritten (ring buffer).
 Use in conjunction with the **-C** / **-G** / **-e** options to limit the size of each file based on number of megabytes, seconds, and/or events (respectively).

 **-x**, **--print-hex**
   Print data buffers in hex.